-In Ireland, the Irish Green Building Council will work in close cooperation with Dublin City Council, and at least 3 other local authorities (“followers”): Cork City Council, Kilkenny County Council and Laois County Council.
+In Ireland, the Irish Green Building Council is working in close cooperation with Dublin City Council, and 3 fellow local authorities (“followers”): Cork City Council, Kilkenny County Council and Laois County Council.
 In Europe, IGBC and Dublin City Council will work closely with 7 other green building councils and cities, alongside the Building Performance Institute of Europe and Climate Alliance, part of the Covenant of Mayors’ office team.

 The Framework will develop a suite of milestones and measurable progress indicators for building renovation strategies by working with cities and other relevant stakeholders to integrate data and insight from the city level.
 These indicators and milestones will be developed through inclusive consultation with relevant stakeholders